chiomavera/beauty-landing-page/README.md

 # Beauty-landing
-this is a landing page for a beauty salon.
+This is a landing page for a beauty salon.

 This work is been developed with the use of html, css, bootstrap and JavaScript.